Masxshaqir/socialmediaclone/README.md

 - **User Signup**: New users can register by providing their name, email, and password.
 Passwords are securely hashed before storage.
 - **User Login**: Registered users can log in using their email and password, receiving a secure authentication token for subsequent requests.
 - **User Authentication**: The application ensures that only authenticated users can create, edit, or delete content.
-Session management is handled using JWT tokens stored in local storage.
+Session management is handled using tokens stored in local storage.

 ### Content Management